 - The Wilson Clarence Street, Cheltenham, GL50 3JT

 Wiltshire is both home and inspiration to all sorts of creative people; artists, sculptors, actors, writers, musicians to name but a few.
 Their mark on the county can often be seen in their work, but how much of it remains in Wiltshire for us all to view and enjoy?

 The project Creative Wiltshire & Swindon aims to fill significant gaps in the collections at the Wiltshire & Swindon History Centre and at Wiltshire and Swindon’s Museums.

-The scheme, a partnership led by Wiltshire Local Studies and including Wiltshire and Swindon Archives, Swindon Museum and Art Gallery, Swindon Central Library Local Studies and Wiltshire Conservation and Museum Advisory Service has received a £178,000 Heritage Lottery Fund Collecting Cultures grant towards the project totalling £213,550, enabling the acquisition of items.
+The scheme, a partnership led by Wiltshire Local Studies and including Wiltshire and Swindon Archives, Swindon MAG, Swindon Central Library Local Studies and Wiltshire Conservation and Museum Advisory Service has received a £178,000 Heritage Lottery Fund Collecting Cultures grant towards the project totalling £213,550, enabling the acquisition of items.

 “Although heritage collections in Wiltshire and Swindon already include some local artists (mainly paintings) and writers, the broader creative industry is not well represented and therefore remains a largely hidden part of our county and borough’s heritage.
 Yet sometimes their work forms or reflects part of our daily life, such as our home furnishings or gardens, the music we listen to and the art that responds to familiar landscapes, past and present.”

 Terry Bracher, Archives & Local Studies Manager, Wiltshire & Swindon History Centre.